AMDComputeLibraries/morton_filter/README.md

 academic-style prototype***.

-A forthcoming extended version that describes additional features like the filter self-resizing operation (released here) has been accepted to the VLDB Journal in a special issue with the best papers from VLDB'18.
+A forthcoming extended version that describes additional features like the filter self-resizing operation (released here in this repository) has been accepted to the VLDB Journal in a special issue with the best papers from VLDB'18.
+An official preprint is available from Springer's website (https://link.springer.com/article/10.1007/s00778-019-00561-0).
 A subsequent paper that extends self-resizing to cuckoo filters will also shortly be submitted for peer review.

 Using the Code